 Some of those courts have determined that they have the ability to reduce the sentence of a person who has “extraordinary and compelling circumstances,” is not a danger to others and who release is warranted to upon analysis of the “3553 Factors.”
 Several courts have determined that COVID-19 could be an extraordinary or compelling circumstance, even in situations with inmates who have already tested positive for COVID-19.
 This has been because of a lack of social distancing and the high amount of elderly inmates inside.
 However, it is important to note that compassionate release is extraordinary relief and the courts do not take it lightly, even in the middle of a public health crisis.

-How does your office seek compassionate release?
+How does The Law Office of Jeremy Gordon seek compassionate release?

 If retained I would have a legal call with your loved one and we would go over the extraordinary and compelling circumstances.
 We have a legal call with the client so that we can hear from the inmate what their needs are and what we can do for them.
 We have the legal call with the client because in many situations, the client has not had a chance to present their side of the story sufficiently to their lawyer.
 We would also go over how the 3553 factors impact your loved one and we would discuss how your loved one is no longer a danger to others.
 We would then get documentation that proves those things including letters of support from family and friends, your team sheets and other such things.
 We would then reach out to the warden to start the 30-day “clock” and then file with the court for early release after that.